Creating a high-converting landing page is a CRO (conversion rate optimization) staple. It’s something you do to turn browsers into buyers.

 One of these examples (or two… or several) will spark your next brilliant landing page idea—you’re most welcome in advance.

-We’ll tell you why they’re successful and give you the tools and resources to copy their success.
+We’ll tell you why they’re successful and give you the tools and resources to copy their winning parts.

 We’ll start by looking at several websites with exceptional homepages.

 Simply Chocolate is an all-round winner (H3)